All Episodes

 All right, as we continue, Michelle Malkin, award-winning host, CRTV.

-So you have a back and forth with Jeff Sessions yesterday, and I just want to get your your take on it.
+So you have a back and forth with Jeff Sessions yesterday, and I just want to get your take on it.

 I don't like to see fighting within the family, certainly.

-It's almost like Mom, Dad, stop fighting.
+It's almost like, mom, dad, stop fighting.

-Um I I hope so.
+I hope so.

-And if the contrast is here between um you know the relationship between between Trump and the attorney general versus the lackey that Eric Holder was doing everything to pervert the Department of Justice and make it a a tool of uh a left-wing president who had no respect for the Constitution.
+And if the contrast is here between, you know, the relationship between Trump and the Attorney General versus the lackey that Eric Holder was doing everything to pervert the Department of Justice and make it a tool of a left-wing president who had no respect for the Constitution, maybe that's what we're going for here.

-All right, Michelle Malcolm, love having you as always.
+All right, Michelle Malcolm, love having you.

-Thanks for being with us, and uh congratulations again on the award for your show, CRTV.
+And congratulations again on the award for your show, CRTV.

-Twenty-five now till the top of the hour.
+25 now till the top of the hour.

-You got a well-respected IG saying that based on the indisputable server logs, the Pakistanis remember, hacked Congress's data, and there were numerous other frightening red flags, and prosecutors never charged them without the FBI even looking into it enough to disprove it.
+You got a well-respected IG saying that based on the indisputable server logs, the Pakistanis, remember, hacked Congress's data.

 Don't worry about that.